GreptimeTeam/greptimedb-client-go/README.md

 ## Example

-you can visit [Example][example] for usage details.
+you can visit [Documentation][document] for usage details and documentation,

 ## Usage

 #### Datatype Supported

-- int32
-- int64
-- int            (as int64)
+- int8, int16, int32, int64, int
-- uint32
-- uint64
-- uint           (as uint64)
+- uint8, uint16, uint32, uint64, uint
-- float32
-- float64
+- float32, float64
 - bool
 - []byte
 - string
 - time.Time
-- int8, int16    (as int32)  // not recommended
-- uint8, uint16  (as uint32) // not recommended

-#### Precision for Timestamp
+#### Timestamp

+you can customize timestamp index via calling methods of [Metric][metric_doc]

+##### precision

-The default precision is `Millisecond`, you can set a different precision, once the precision is set, you can not change it anymore.
+The default timestamp column precision is `Millisecond`, you can set a different precision.
+And once the precision is setted, you can not change it any more.

 - time.Second
 - time.Millisecond